Here you'll find as much information as you could ever want about...guess who! Charlie Morris!

 In 1998, Charlie released his first Blues CD, called Bluer Than Thou.
 The ten self-penned selections (plus one by pianist Gary Doyle) include such future classics as Mr. Miracle,, Can't Stop Cleanin' and No Mo' Money.

 In 1992, Chuck went to Europe to seek fame and fortune (or at least, slightly more appreciative audiences and slightly better money), and became a lifelong Europhile.
 He met his wife, Denise Bonjour (aka The Tigress) in Davos (she wasn't his wife at the time, but later became so).
-Since then, Charlie and his band have played all over Switzerland, as well as in the UK, Holland, Germany and Norway.
+Since then, Charlie and his band have played all over Switzerland, as well as in the UK, France, Holland, Belgium, Germany and Norway.

 Leaving the sea, our jolly tar returned to St. Pete and began to play around town as a solo and as a member of various bands.
 Over the years, he's done not only Florida's best blues clubs such as The Ringside, Skipper's Smokehouse, the Bamboo Room and the Bradfordville Blues Club, but also some of her famous luxury hotels, including the Don CeSar, Tradewinds, and Bellevue Mido, as well as the Ocean Reef Club in Key Largo.
 Not to be modest about it, Charlie has played every gig that matters in the St. Pete/Tampa area, and quite a few of the other kind as well.